QuazarTech/DG_Maxwell/README.md

 * **Mani Chandra** - [GitHub Profile](https://github.com/mchandra)

 ## Note for developers:
-* Use tab spaces for indentation.
+* Use spaces for indentation.